dawmit/OWL/README.md

   If there are no errors, then the keys are a match!
 Using you're own KDF you can derive a session key from the `clientKeyingMaterial` and `serverKeyingMaterial`.

   The password update functionality is to be handled externally at the application layer.

+### Contribution
+  Thank you to Prof. Hao Feng from Warwick University, Department of Computer Science for helping building and overseeing this implementation.